vtex-soft/getmref/README.md

 One request to the AMS MR database can contain up to 100 references (`mref_item` elements).
 User may use an option `--itemno=<integer>` (default is set to 100) to (only) *decrease* this limit.
+This value *does not limit* how many references can be in the input file.

 The result of the request is the same XML string with the `mrid`, `outref` and `matches` fields appended for each `mref_item`: